A Sorry State of Disclosure

 To obtain the other 32 reports, you must either fill out an online form, which you sometimes have to print out and mail in with a check; call the state supreme court or state ethics commission to find the right person to send you the report; or email the supreme court clerk, assistant to the clerk, state courts administrator, supreme court’s community relations or public information officer or law library staff, the commission on judicial qualifications, state ethics commission director, executive director of the registry of election finance, secretary of state’s help desk, or state board of professional conduct.
 Or you have to show up in person, and the court might not let you leave with a copy of the disclosure.

-Do not despair; FTC has listed all of these contacts and details in a public spreadsheet, TinyURL.com/StateFDRs.
+FTC has listed all of these contacts and details in a public spreadsheet, TinyURL.com/StateFDRs.
+And see our one-pager on the report here.

 Grading the states: